Indicted Texas attorney general says he is staying in office

-AUSTIN, Texas (Reuters) - Texas Attorney General Ken Paxton, facing state and federal securities fraud charges, released a video ahead of a hearing in a state appeals court on Thursday, saying he is staying in office and being targeted because of his Christian beliefs.
+AUSTIN, Texas, May 12 (Reuters) - Texas Attorney General Ken Paxton, facing state and federal securities fraud charges, released a video ahead of a hearing in a state appeals court on Thursday, saying he is staying in office and being targeted because of his Christian beliefs.

-Lawyers for Paxton, a Tea Party Republican, are trying to have three state charges against the Texas lawman dismissed, arguing they are “unconstitutionally vague.”
+Lawyers for Paxton, a Tea Party Republican, are trying to have three state charges against the Texas lawman dismissed, saying in court papers the charges are “unconstitutionally vague.”
+The lawyers are set to appear in the Dallas court later in the day.
+Paxton’s office did not comment on whether he would attend.

-The lawyers told an appeals court in Dallas on Thursday the grand jury that charged him was improperly impaneled, but according to local media reports, special prosecutors said all procedures were proper and Paxton should be tried in court.
-Paxton attended the proceedings.

 “I am here to tell you that I am not going anywhere and I want you to know that I am continuing to do the job I was elected to do,” he said in the video released on social media on Wednesday night.